HuakunTech/Tulyn/docs/src/content/docs/guides/get-started.md

 Building extensions in KK is a breeze.
 Each extension is a lightweight JavaScript applet, making development fast and familiar.
 Need a simple UI?
 A pre-built template lets you create it with minimal code.
 But don't be limited!
 KK supports complex interfaces built with web technologies like React, Vue, or Svelte, as long as the final output is a static website (SSG/CSR).

-### Lightweight Champions
+### Lightweight

-KK extensions are designed to be featherweights, typically clocking in at a mere 40-200KB (even with UI libraries).
-Compare that to traditional desktop apps (often in the megabyte range) or Electron apps (sometimes exceeding 100MB).
-For simple tasks like document searching, file/video convertsions, a full-blown app is overkill.
+KK extensions are designed to be featherweights, typically clocking in at a mere 30-200KB (even with UI libraries).
+Compare that to traditional desktop apps (often in the megabyte range) or Electron apps (usually exceeding 100MB).
+For simple tasks like document searching, file/video conversions, a full-blown app is overkill.
 KK extensions provide a streamlined solution within your existing workflow.

 ### Write Once, Run Everywhere

 The magic of web-based extensions?
 Write your code once and deploy it across platforms.
 No more compatibility headaches!
 KK acts as the launchpad for your creations, letting you share them with the community without worrying about native code complexities, distribution hassles, or code signing nightmares.

-### Performance Under Control

-KK is built for efficiency.
-It loads extensions on-demand, ensuring smooth performance even if you have 1000+ extensions installed.

 ### Open Source and Community-Driven

-Transparency and collaboration are core values for KK.
-All extensions are open-source and readily available on GitHub at [**KunkunExtensions**](https://github.com/HuakunTech/kunkunExtensions).
+All extensions source code are readily available on GitHub at [**KunkunExtensions**](https://github.com/HuakunTech/kunkunExtensions).
 This lets the community contribute, review code, and ensure quality.

 ### Explore the Extension Store